jaxxstorm/pulumi-automationapi-workshop/README.md

 ```

 If you're following this tutorial in a live Pulumi Workshop event, a cluster will be provided to you.
-If you need to provision a cluster, Pulumi code to do so can be found in the [infra folder](./infra).
+If you need to provision a cluster, Pulumi code to do so on digital ocean can be found in the [infra folder](./infra).

 # Acknowledgements